• Skip to primary navigation

 • Pour canola oil in a small bowl and use a basting brush to coat the outside of each potato with oil.
 Sprinkle salt on one side of the potatoes, turn over and sprinkle salt on the other side.

-2 tsp canola oil, 1 tsp salt
+2 teaspoons canola oil, 1 teaspoon salt

 • Bake 45-60 minutes, you will know they are done when a fork goes into the potato easily when you push it in.